WebStew/sucCSS/README.md

 sucCSS
 ======

 A simple .less CSS setup for your global cascade.
+There is an optional repsonsive CSS grid thrown in, still a work in progress but stands up pretty well to the current CSS within the sucCSS project.
+Just remove the @import 'layout.less'; line within main.less to roll with your own / favourite grid setup.

 You will need your own preferred .less compiler either of the following are a really good bet.
-I myself use LiveReload :
+I myself use LiveReload.

 LiveReload : http://livereload.com/